janosgyerik/writing-markdown-well/README.md

 All of these are normally rendered as H1 headings (`<h1>` in HTML).

-Which writing style is the most readable?

-I recommend this one:
+This writing stye is loud and clear, easily visible:

     Document
     ========

-It stands out loud and clear, easily visible.

 ### Section headings (right below top-level)